 In July 2020, the British government announced plans to remove Huawei from the United Kingdom’s 5G mobile networks by 2027, the BBC reports.
 British officials think Huawei is a security threat because of its connections to the PLA.

-In January 2019, the US Department of Justice charged Huawei with bank fraud, wire fraud, conspiracy, money laundering, and theft of trade secrets, The National Review reports.
-An indictment filed in US federal court accuses Huawei executives of stealing robotic technology and violating American sanctions against Iran.
+In January 2019, The National Review reported that the U.S. Department of Justice charged Huawei with bank fraud, wire fraud, conspiracy, money laundering, and theft of trade secrets.
+An indictment filed in U.S. federal court accuses Huawei executives of stealing robotic technology and violating American sanctions against Iran.

 Huawei Chief Financial Officer Meng Wanzhou was arrested on those charges by Canadian authorities on December 1, 2018.
 Meng was still in Vancouver on bail in September 2021, Reuters reports.